bazel-contrib/rules_jvm_external/README.md

 # Known issues

-Some of the artifacts depend on other artifacts that are not present on Google Maven.
-These targets do not work as the cross-repository resolution is not implemented.
+Currently, cross-repository dependency resolution is not supported.
+Some of the artifacts depend on other artifacts that are not present on Google Maven, and these missing dependencies are silently ignored and may cause failures at runtime.